 \subsection{Axion SPT model: Effective field theory}

 Here we derive the lattice version of Eq.~\eqref{eq:axion-tqft}, which is the effective field theory of Eq.~\eqref{eq:axion-lattice-spt} deep within the phase realized at large $g^2$, $e^2$, and $J$.
-The $g^2\to\infty$ and $e^2\to\infty$ limits are straightforward.
+Taking $g^2\to\infty$ and $e^2\to\infty$ is straightforward.
 The $J\to\infty$ limit results in the constraint,

-for any nearest neighbors $\mcr$ and $\mcr'$, which implies that the $(\mathbb{Z}_N^{(0)})_\mathrm{axion}$ global symmetry is spontaneously broken.
-We use a Lagrange multiplier $\beta\in\mathbb{Z}$, which lives on triangles intersecting links between nearest neighbors of the sites $\mcr$ on which the $\tilde{k}(\mcr)$ live (i.e., $\beta$ is defined on the blue triangles depicted in Figure~\ref{fig: axion domain wall}.)
+for any nearest neighbors $\mcr$ and $\mcr'$, implying that the $(\mathbb{Z}_N^{(0)})_\mathrm{axion}$ global symmetry is spontaneously broken.
+We introduce a Lagrange multiplier $\beta\in\mathbb{Z}$, which lives on triangles intersecting links between nearest neighbors of the sites $\mcr$ on which the $\tilde{k}(\mcr)$ live (i.e., $\beta$ is defined on the blue triangles depicted in Figure~\ref{fig: axion domain wall}).
 The effective action becomes